eckon/dotfiles/README.md

 ### With ansible

-This allows a quick install of everything in my configuration.
+This allows for a quick installation of everything in my configuration.

-- manually install git and ansible
+- install `git` and `ansible`
 - clone this respository
 - run the [bootstrap.sh](./ansible/bootstrap.sh) script (e.g. `$ ./ansible/boostrap.sh`)
-  - this will install the different parts for a quick setup (terminal, tools, etc.)
+  - this will install the different parts for a quick setup (terminal, tools, symlinks, configs, etc.)
   - see the [ansible part](./ansible) for more information

 ### Without ansible

-- manually do, what ansible would do
-  - symlink the parts that you want (configs, scripts)
+- symlink files (configs, scripts)
-  - install packages/fonts/tools etc.
+- install packages/fonts/tools/etc.
-- copy parts of the configuration that you like
+- _and/or copy parts of the configuration_

 ### Optional